Mi Persona Favorita

-"Mi Persona Favorita" (English: "My Favorite Person") is a song by Spanish singer Alejandro Sanz and Cuban-American singer Camila Cabello, from Sanz's twelfth studio album El Disco (2019).
+"Mi Persona Favorita" (transl.
+"My Favorite Person") is a song by Spanish singer Alejandro Sanz and American singer Camila Cabello, from Sanz's twelfth studio album El Disco (2019).
 The song was released by Universal Music Spain on March 28, 2019 as the album's third single accompanied by its music video, which first premiered on Sanz's official Vevo channel and directed by American director Gil Green.

 The composition and lyrics of the song were written by Sanz and Cabello.
 The track was produced by the former and music producers Alfonso Pérez and Julio Reyes Copello.
 The City of Prague Philharmonic Orchestra played orchestra for the song, which was conducted by Czech conductor Adam Klemens, who also played the piano for the song.
 Spanish flamenco guitarist José Miguel Carmona, lead guitarist from Spanish new flamenco musical group Ketama, played the flamenco guitar.
 Twice Grammy Award-winning American drummer Larnell Lewis played drums for the song.
 The song topped the charts in Costa Rica, El Salvador, Guatemala, Nicaragua and Panama.
-It was the Record of the Year and Best Pop Song on 20th Annual Latin Grammy Awards.
-It was also nominated for Latin Grammy Award for Song of the Year.
+It was the Record of the Year and Best Pop Song at the 20th Annual Latin Grammy Awards.
+It was also nominated for Song of the Year.